 He aimed his rotary cannon at the pair and squeezed the trigger.
 The barrel spun around, blasting the Metallikats with rapid high-caliber firepower.

 "Gaaaah!"
 The rounds smashed into their armor, rapidly knocking them backwards.
-Struggling against the hail of bullets, they returned fire themselves.
+Struggling against the hail of bullets, they returned fire.
 Several passers-by watched the courtyard firefight, aghast.
 Mal grinned in delight, holding the trigger down.
 The rapid fire of the cannon resounded through the city streets as the Metallikats fired at him with their own energy weapons.
 Mal fired several small explosive rounds at them from shoulder-mounted cannons, blasting the two kats backwards several feet and knocking them squarely onto the pavement with a loud clang.

 The Metallikats groaned, their smoking metallic bodies twitching on the pavement.